ElusiveMonni/monni_docs/docs/modules/logging.md

 ***
 ### Advanced Mode
 ***
+*This no longer exists, however advanced mode can still be used from the old site, accessible at* *https://old.monni.fyi/*.
+A version for the new website is currently planned.

 Advanced mode allows for adding a Triggers to your Logging Events.
 This means when something is logged, your Trigger will be activated.

 These Triggers can range from changing the nickname of a member, to sending a message or even banning them.
 It’s completely up to you.